 Benefits of 3D Printing over traditional manufacturing

-3D Printing, also known as Additive manufacturing brings a host of benefits that traditional method of manufacturing does not offer.
+3D Printing, also known as Additive manufacturing brings a host of benefits that the traditional method of manufacturing does not offer.

-- Personalization: 3D printing processes allows mass customization; it brings in the ability to personalize products according to an individual needs and requirements.
+- Personalization: 3D printing processes allows mass customization; it brings in the ability to personalize products according to individual needs and requirements.

 - Complexity: With 3D Printing it is possible to manufacture complex shapes which are sometimes impossible to be made with traditional manufacturing.
 While this advantage has been taken up by designers and artists to impressive visual effect, it has also made a significant impact on industrial applications, whereby applications are being developed to materialize complex components that are proving to be both lighter and stronger than their predecessors.